-The program's mission is to develop individuals who possess the knowledge, skills, experience, and compassion to be effective teachers in public, private, and commercial settings.
-Graduates will understand the psychology of artistic development and will know how to integrate that knowledge in teaching art to people of differing ages and ethnic backgrounds.
-This program enables students to:
+- Understand the psychology of artistic development and know how to integrate that knowledge in teaching art to people of differing ages and ethnic backgrounds

 - Academic proficiency in college or university coursework, including professional education courses with a cumulative 3.0 GPA by end of 60 credits.

 - A grade of C or higher must be achieved in all courses.

 - Must pass the Praxis I: Basic Skills proficiency from the Educational Testing Service (ETS).

 - Review of a writing sample, a small portfolio of artwork and a personal interview with members of the Art and Design and Education departments.